About the School Program

 Pilot Project: Cowichan Valley School District 79

-With the assistance of the District Resource Centre (DRC), the learning team created a series of teaching notes that compile useful information about the prints of Box Sets I and II.
+With the assistance of the District Learning Commons (DLC), the learning team created a series of teaching notes that compile useful information about the prints of Box Sets I and II.
 To give cultural and historical context to the teachers and students, these teaching notes include an introduction to Salish Weave, the title, date and image of the print, the accompanying artist or curatorial statement, and the artist's photograph and biography.

-View the Salish Weave Art Print Teaching Notes on the District Resource Centre website.
+View the Salish Weave Art Print Teaching Notes on the District Learning Commons website.

-With teaching assignments spanning grades K-12, Alison Donnelly, Becky Greenhow, and Rebecca Scheer are using the Salish prints in each of their Cowichan Valley schools.
+Originally with teaching assignments spanning grades K-12, Alison Donnelly, Becky Greenhow, and Rebecca Scheer began using the Salish prints in each of their Cowichan Valley schools.
 Whether in art, science, language arts, social studies, or land-based education, students are learning about traditional Salish symbols, motifs, and stories as Indigenous content is being integrated into their daily lessons.
-In partnership with Salish Weave and under the guidance of Aboriginal Education Principal, Denise Augustine, these teachers have designed and successfully implemented a variety of lessons, using real art in the classroom to make cross-curricular connections at all grade levels.
+In partnership with Salish Weave and under the guidance of Aboriginal Education Principal, Denise Augustine, and these teachers have designed and successfully implemented a variety of lessons, using real art in the classroom to make cross-curricular connections at all grade levels.

 - Spindle Whorl Cutouts (Grade 5/6)